Leprosy in the Bible: A Vivid Picture of Sin

 Prior to the 1940’s there was no effective treatment for leprosy.
 Leprosy was described in Gill’s Exposition of Luke 5:12 as:

-- The patient’s voice is hoarse, and comes rather through the nose than the mouth
+- The voice becomes hoarse, sounding more through the nose than the mouth.

-- The eyes red and inflamed, and shine like those of a cat
+- The eyes are red, inflamed, and shine like a cat’s.

-- The ears swollen and red, eaten with ulcers towards the bottom.
+- The ears swell, redden, and ulcerate near the bottom.

-- The tongue dry and black, swollen, ulcerated, and divided with furrows.
+- The tongue becomes dry, black, swollen, ulcerated, and furrowed.

-- The nose, fingers, toes, and even privy members, fall off entire
+- Nose, fingers, toes, and even genitals fall off entire.

-- The body is so hot that holding a fresh apple in the hand for an hour will dry and wrinkle it as if it had been exposed to the sun for a week.
+- The body burns so hot that a fresh apple held in the hand for an hour shrivels as if baked in the sun for a week.

 Cont.